xycabcd/jFCGIHelper/README.md

-# jFCGI - A Java FastCGI server side communication library
+# jFCGIHelper - A Java FastCGI server side communication library

 This library focus on helping you to communicate with the client(web server).
 It always stays aside and don't change anything.

 > [!IMPORTANT]
-> jFCGI may have bad designes.
+> jFCGIHelper may have bad designes.
 It.
 For example, a certain variable you need might not exist.
 >
 > If you found one, report it in Issues.
 Please!

 > [!IMPORTANT]
 >
-> jFCGI is not tested
+> jFCGIHelper is not tested

 ## Documents and Guides